 It’s so easy to plan a game night with your SO or your bestie, whether you’re getting your game on IRL or staying connected through FaceTime or Zoom.
 While many of the most popular games are designed for a large group of people, there are so many fun options where you and a plus-one can compete head-to-head.
-If you’re looking for a new option (or three) to add to your game night arsenal, these 16 best two-player games will have you competing and bonding at the same time..
+If you’re looking for a new option (or three) to add to your game night arsenal, these 16 two-player games will have you competing and bonding at the same time.

-Whether you’re looking for an online game to stay connected with a friend or an offline game to challenge a roommate or partner to, there is no shortage of options to let you flex on your competitor.
-Whether you want to channel your inner Beth Harmon a la The Queen’s Gambit or you want to shut down the Scrabble competition once and for all, it’s so easy to challenge one worthy contender to play against you — whether you’re sitting in the same room and heating up the competition during a Zoom call.
+Whether you’re looking for an online game to stay connected with a friend or an in-person game to challenge a roommate or partner to, there is no shortage of options to let you flex on your competitor.
+Whether you want to channel your inner Beth Harmon a la The Queen’s Gambit or you want to shut down the Scrabble competition once and for all, it’s so easy to challenge one worthy contender to play against you — whether you’re sitting in the same room or heating up the competition during a Zoom call.

 Keep in mind that a lot of these classic in-person games are also available online, or you can get creative using Zoom or an app when competing against your long-distance bestie or SO.
 When your one-on-one hang needs a little help, these two-player games are a great place to get started.

 Want to prove you’re the chief wordsmith?
 Get in on a game of Scrabble with the physical board game with someone in your household or play Scrabble GO with friends online via the app.
 The app version is free to download and play on Google Play or the App Store, making it a must-try if you’re challenging someone over a video chat.

 While Trivial Pursuit is a classic, the game-makers are always coming up with new versions to help you test your knowledge.
 You can choose from editions like a Lord of the Rings version or one geared towards Friends fans.